 Mary has also served as a board member of several community organizations, including the Liberty Hill Foundation and Concerned Citizens of South-Central Los Angeles, and she served as the president of the board of the Fair Housing Congress of Southern California.
-She is a current member of the board of the Community Coalition.
+She is a current member and vice-chair of the board of the Community Coalition.
 Mary has undertaken work in the public sector as well.
-She was previously a Transportation Commissioner for the City of Los Angeles, and a campaign manager for a successful candidate for the Los Angeles City Council.
+She was recently named to the Commission on Civil Rights for the City of Los Angeles.
+Previously she was a Transportation Commissioner for the City of Los Angeles, and a campaign manager for a successful candidate for the Los Angeles City Council.
 She worked as a consultant to the commission elected to reform the Los Angeles City Charter, and she completed a Community Builder fellowship with the U.S. Department of Housing and Urban Development.
-Mary serves as a member of the Leadership Circle of the Los Angeles Food Policy Council that was established to make recommendations to local governments about food system reform strategies for the Los Angeles region.
-She is a former member of the Los Angeles County Community Prevention and Population Health Task Force and was also named by the Los Angeles County Board of Supervisors and the Los Angeles County Commission for Women as one of the “Women of the Year” for 2016.
+Mary served as a member of the Leadership Circle of the Los Angeles Food Policy Council that was established to make recommendations to local governments about food system reform strategies for the Los Angeles region.
+She is also a former member of the Los Angeles County Community Prevention and Population Health Task Force and was named by the Los Angeles County Board of Supervisors and the Los Angeles County Commission for Women as one of the “Women of the Year” for 2016.
 Mary recently completed a Stanton Fellowship, awarded by the Durfee Foundation.

 Mary is a native of Los Angeles.
 She is a graduate of Pitzer College in Claremont, California, and University of California, Berkeley School of Law